richb-hanover/CeroWrtScripts/README.md

 and set up a IPv6 6-in-4 tunnel to TunnelBroker.net.

 * Scripts to collect troubleshooting information that helps us diagnose problems in the CeroWrt distribution.

+The simplest way to import these scripts in your CeroWrt router is to use git.
+Use `opkg` or the web GUI to install the git package into CeroWrt.
+Then use the following commands to install the scripts into /usr/lib/CeroWrtScripts:

+    cd /usr/lib
+    git clone git://github.com/richb-hanover/CeroWrtScripts.git

 ---
 ## betterspeedtest.sh